-Funding for our early morning tutorial program has not been reinstated.
-However, we have once again implemented our Study Buddy program that offers tutorial services from 84 volunteers free of charge to 84+ students once or twice a week.
-Included in these 84 volunteers are 50 students from Hughes Middle School and four Augustine tutors.
+Our Study Buddy program offers tutorial services from parent volunteers free of charge to students once or twice a week.
+Included in these volunteers are students from Hughes Middle School and trained Augustine tutors.
 Students are identified by classroom teachers as needing extra assistance in the classroom.

-In the 2017-2018 school year at Blythe Academy, we have 495 magnet students,
+In the 2018-2019 school year at Blythe Academy, we have 500 magnet students, 385 home-based students.

-427 home-based students.
 Magnet students come from neighborhoods across Greenville County and from out of district.
-Currently, 48.84% of Blythe students receive free and/or reduced meals.
-Blythe has 97 students who meet the federal definition of homeless by living with another family or in a residence hotel.
+Currently, 41.85% of Blythe students receive free and/or reduced meals.
+Blythe has 100+ students who have declared they meet the federal definition of homeless by living with another family or in a residence hotel.

-Currently, 80% of our students are enrolled in the immersion program.
-Of that number, 63% are in Spanish immersion and 17% are in French immersion.
+Currently, 86% of our students are enrolled in the immersion program.
+Of that number, 85% are in Spanish immersion and 15% are in French immersion.